Nurse Practitioner Associates for Continuing Education: History

-NPACE was formed in 1980 by a small group of New England Nurse Practitioners.
+NPACE was established in 1980 by a small group of New England Nurse Practitioners.
 At the time, there was a lack of conferences that addressed the specific educational requirements of Nurse Practitioners (NP).
 Up to this point, nurse practitioners attended educational conferences designed for physicians.
 Noticing this void, the NPACE founders’ vision was to develop continuing education programs “For Nurse Practitioners, by Nurse Practitioners.”
 It was the first formal organization to focus on the continuing education needs of nurse practitioners.